What's happening now?

 As always, please be careful when travelling in this area and be aware of any traffic management which might be in place.

 Thanks for your patience while we work hard to shape a city that's easy to live in.

 What is the Ring Road?

-The total project cost to build the final section of the Ring Road is $45M, of which 75% is contributed by government through Waka Kotahi NZ Transport Agency subsidies.
+The total project cost to build the final section of the Ring Road is $62M, of which 72% is contributed by the government through Waka Kotahi NZ Transport Agency subsidies.